Engee documentation

 Dependencies

-To use this parameter, set the parameters Parameterization to .
-Specify from equation parameters directly.
+To use this parameter, set for the parameter Parameterization meaning Specify from equation parameters directly.

 Default value